High school shooting suspect might have had gun during meeting with school officials and parents before violence began, prosecutor says

 "Unfortunately, he was allowed to get back to class, and we now know that he had a weapon with him at that time, and that is simply tragic," McDonald said.

-Bouchard told CNN on Friday morning's "New Day" that the school's video surveillance camers will let investigators "really map out exaactly and literally watch what the perpetrator did" from that meeting through the shooting and being taken into custody.
+The school's video surveillance cameras will let investigators "really map out exactly and literally watch what the perpetrator did" from that meeting through the shooting and being taken into custody, Bouchard told CNN's "New Day" on Friday morning.

-He said the shooter had the gun "on his person or in his backpack or somehow secreted" it away from a school location.
+The shooter had the gun "on his person or in his backpack or somehow secreted" it away from a school location, he said.

 Another warning sign had come Monday -- the day before the shooting -- when a different teacher "saw and heard something that she felt was disturbing" related to Crumbley's conduct in the classroom, Bouchard said.
 School officials held a counseling session with Crumbley about the behavior in question, and his parents were notified by phone, Bouchard added.